Olander 2nd graders participate in 3 inquiry projects during the school year. There is a special emphasis on the habits of mind during these projects.

-What do people in our area need to know about severe weather to stay safe?
+Driving Question: What do people need in our area need to know about severe weather to stay safe?

-How can we create a successful business and raise money for our Olander community?
+Driving Question: How can we create a business that will raise money to help the community?

 More information will come to you in newsletters as these projects occur during the school year.
 It is an excellent opportunity to pitch in and get involved.
 These projects are lots of work, but so much fun!